CFD Trading: A Complete Guide to Contracts For Difference

 Choosing the Right Broker

-If you are wondering where to find the best CFD broker and trading platform to choose, you might start by asking around in trading forums.
+If you are wondering where to find the best CFD broker and CFD trading platform, you might start by asking around in trading forums.
 Unfortunately, these are not the best place to look.
 In these forums, there is often an affiliate agreement between the forum and the broker, which means the reviews may not be genuine.

-Instead, here are a list of items to keep in mind when choosing a broker:
+Instead, here is a list of items to keep in mind when choosing a broker:

 - Are they regulated?